Designing in the Browser

 At this point, I'm looking at my markup with no styles at all.
-Blank slate.
+Blank gray.
 I then use Chrome's developer tools to inspect elements and add the styles right in the browser.
 I can tweak as many things as I want until I get my new component/feature/whatever looking close to how I want.
 Then I open the inspector stylesheet, which gives me all the styles that I just wrote.
 I can then copy/paste that whole thing straight into my CSS file, save it, and voila!

 If I'm working on a static website or side project, I might actually have my editor and my browser side-by-side and do all of this in the CSS file from the beginning, because I typically use Gulp and BrowserSync, which recompiles my LESS/Sass lightning quick and reloads my page.
 But when I have to wait for an app to rebuild, that takes a bit longer.

 From there, it's minor tweaks (probably for hours, because I can never settle on a design) until I'm done.